JesosCoin/JeSoSCoinCore/README.md

 News 0x - Updated Every Ina-BrainStorm.:

-- Database as qrCode image from json txt (Blockchain, wallet peers, TransactionPool;
+- Database as qrCode image from json txt (Blockchain, Wallet Peers, Wallet Account, TransactionPool;
 Obs.: It's a very new idea, using QRCODE to store data, using Markle-Tree ideology to structure QRCODES.
 Maybe a kind of color QRCODE, to store data too in length in HEXA Colors pattern.

 - Hash code with special character, excluding oriental arrogance against occident.

+- Additional Communication trough TCP protocols as file transfer.

 - Scytale Encryption with Caesar Cipher - for Ceasar (https://en.wikipedia.org/wiki/Scytale)